lowRISC/sonata-system/doc/architecture/fpga.md

 - HyperRAM controller

 There might be other IP blocks necessary for interacting with headers such as an analogue to digital converter.
 We also need some modifications to CHERIoT Ibex, which are detailed in [its own page](../ip/ibex.md).

+Wherever possible, we reuse existing, high-quality, open-source hardware IP blocks that are fit for purpose.

 ## Memory layout